Prong4107/scalpel/docs/src/content/addons-java.md

 # Accessing the Burp API

-Scalpel communicates with Burp through it's Java API and provides the user with an execution context where they should only have to use Python objects.
+Scalpel communicates with Burp through its Java API and provides the user with an execution context in which they should only have to use **Python objects**.

-However, Scalpel's Python library focuses on handling HTTP objects and does not provide utilities for all the Burp API features.

-For example, Scalpel library itself does not provide the ability to generate Collaborator payloads.
+However, Scalpel's Python library focuses on handling HTTP objects and **does not provide utilities for all the Burp API features** (for example, the ability to generate Collaborator payloads).

-For cases like these, the user can directly access the [MontoyaApi Java object](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/MontoyaApi.html)
+For such cases, the user can directly access the [MontoyaApi Java object](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/MontoyaApi.html) to find out what objects can be used.

-Users may look at the [Montoya API Javadoc](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/MontoyaApi.html) to known which objects they can access.

--   Examples:
+## Examples

-    -   A script spoofing the Host header with a collaborator payload
+    _A script spoofing the Host header with a collaborator payload:_

         ```python
         from pyscalpel import Request, ctx